-As I was learning the craft of writing when I was much younger before the gray hairs set in, one of the tricks I learned in writing and having people look at it and tell me what they thought was that I should not use the same word more than once or twice in close proximity, especially if it is not a common word.
-People will notice if you use a word several times in very close proximity, and they think about the writer, “Well, does he not know another word that is like this?
+As I was learning the craft of writing when I was much younger, before the gray hairs set in, one of the tricks I learned in writing and having people look at it and tell me what they thought was that I should not use the same word more than once or twice in close proximity, especially if it is not a common word.
+People will notice if you use a word several times in very close proximity, and they think about the writer, “Well, doesn't he know another word that is like this?
 Have we reached the end of his abilities?”

 For instance, you do not want to describe the chocolate brown couch the same way you would describe a chocolate lab (dog).
 In the same breath, it is not done.
 A good writer will find another word for a shade of brown that will make this other thing that you are describing unique.
 So, you would say that the leather was of a java color, or maybe it was earthy brown, or it reminded you of loam, or something like freshly turned earth.
 That is the way that it works.
 You try to be creative in how you describe things so that you do not use the same word over and over again, because it gets rather redundant.

 However, when we speak, we do not tend to edit ourselves quite as well.
 We use the same word over and over again.

 Now, one thing that bugs me to distraction (and you kids will hate me for this) is that I cannot stand it when kids use the word “like” 15 times in a sentence.

 “You know, it was like, and I went here, like, and like it was 3 o’clock, and like you know it was my friends were there too, and like. . .”—like, like, like, like!
 My head is going to explode, like, you know, uh. . . a firecracker or something.
 I am just picky that way, I guess.

 But, it has become a non-word insert.
 It has become the equivalent of “you know.”
 “I went to the store, you know, and I got a coke there, you know, and, you know, it was good.
 I think I'll go back there and get another one, you know.”
 It is just a filler.
 It does not mean a thing.